JasonEllsworth/heroPage/README.md

     Box 1:
          will be where the nav and informational about the website will go.

+         -fix placeholder img

+         only thing left is to flex everything.

     box 2:
         random information about the buisness

+        should have four boxes.
+        Each box should have a boarder
+        should have some sort of text underneath each box.

+        Only thing left is to flex everything to the center.

     box 3:
         A spot for reviews about the buisness

+        large

     box 4:
         Call to action text.